 In case the device receives a further command packet while processing a command, it reacts as follows:

-- If the new command has the same request\id as the command currently processed, another pending acknowledge packet is sent.
-In this case the pending ack timeout from the original command is used. - If the new command has a different request\id the device responds with a GENCP\BUSY status code.
+- If the new command has the same request_id as the command currently processed, another pending acknowledge packet is sent.
+In this case the pending acknowledge timeout from the original command is used.